EKMN/socket-logger/README.md

 An attempt to see how much info you can poll from a client in realtime using a socket.io connection

 ## Okay...
 But what is it?
-"socket-logger" is key + clickgrabber that transmits the user interaction event logs to a remote server through a websocket
+**socket-logger** is key + clickgrabber that transmits the user interaction event logs to a remote server through a websocket

 ## How do I install it?